 Photography and filming will take place at the Festival and attending means you consent to this material being used for publicity purposes.
-If you do not wish to consent, please pick up a red sticker from the information tent and wear it at all times.
+If you do not wish to consent, please pick up a red sticker as you enter your event and wear it at all times.

 By London Underground

 The nearest Tube station is South Kensington, about a five-minute walk from Exhibition Road.
 It services the District and Circle lines.
 Piccadilly line trains will not stop here until spring 2022.
 South Kensington station is not step-free.

 Gloucester Road station is about a 12-minute walk from Exhibition Road.
 It services the Piccadilly, District and Circle lines.
 This station has a lift but is not step-free.